This advice column offers opinions about the peskier aspects of working in the nonprofit sector.

 The simple answer is that exotic dancing is not illegal, the dancers are human beings and they too have hearts that can feel for the plight of very sick children.

-Perhaps it might help to flip the picture: Your organization's mission touched them and provides a way that they can contribute to their community, maybe one of the few times when they don’t live in a shadow world or see themselves as “less than” other women.
+Perhaps it might help to flip the script: your organization's mission touched these donors and provides a way that they can contribute to their community, maybe one of the few times when they don’t live in a shadow world or see themselves as “less than” other women.
 They are not breaking the law and they are just one cog in the dissonant world of how our culture looks at overt sexuality — both as an elevated form of entertainment or as a vilified form of perversion.

-I’d make a point of honoring them at your gala and make clear how proud you all are of telling your story in a way that makes many different types of groups reach out to help.
+I'd go further ...
+I’d make a point of honoring them at your gala and make clear how proud you are of telling your story in a way that makes many different types of groups reach out to help.
+By the way: kudos to you....you told a very good story in your article that got the attention of women (and mothers) who are routinely segregated from "good" society.

 If it really sticks in your throat, then I guess you will have to endure the wrath of your CEO and take what comes.
+Your "holier than thou" attitude is not a good flag for your organization to wave.
+Nonprofits, more than most, should understand that at-risk or under supported people, every day, are confronted with choices that result from desperation.
 Life isn’t always fair, is it?
 Just ask the marginalized exotic dancers who unnerve you so much.

 Public relations impact should also be considered.
 Will your other major donors be so upset by your acceptance of this gift that they will stop supporting you?
 A gift acceptance policy means that the Board has evaluated the risks and benefits of accepting a variety of gifts and donors, and set a policy that prevents the personal preferences of one employee setting policy for the whole organization.
 Since this organization did not have a stated policy, and the CEO clearly expects this gift to be accepted, it should be accepted.